peeringdb/docs/docs/howto/work_within_peeringdbs_query_limits.md

 We encourage you to use a local cache and synchronize it every hour or less frequently in accordance with your organization's needs.
 When you use a local cache you will only be sent changes since the last sync.

 We publish peeringdb-py, which can be used directly or as a reference implementation.
 [Code is here](https://github.com/peeringdb/peeringdb-py/) and [documentation is here](http://peeringdb.github.io/peeringdb-py/).

+Use of an API key with peeringdb-py is highly recommended.

 If you want to implement a local cache using different tools and would like advice, we are happy to talk.
 Contact us at [support@peeringdb.com](mailto:support@peeringdb.com).